StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 We ran additional experiments that hybridize StefaLand with the HBV1.1 physics backbone on the same PUB/PUR splits, testing its ability to parameterize physics-based models.
-These hybrids achieved up to a 13\% RMSE reduction and a 10\% correlation gain compared to the LSTM–HBV1.1 baseline, demonstrating that pretraining strengthens hybridization with process models.
+These hybrids achieved up to a 13\% RMSE reduction and a 10\% correlation gain compared to the LSTM–HBV1.1 baseline, showing StefaLand's .
 By constraining predictions with physics while leveraging StefaLand features, these hybrids further improve upon the general results above and highlight the versatility of the approach.
 Full results are provided in Appendix~\ref{appendix:B}, Table~\ref{tab:camels_streamflow_physics}.

 On a related note, the supervised LSTM is not an easy benchmark to surpass.
-The original multi-basin LSTM and subsequent large-scale comparisons \citep{kratzert2019learning, feng2021mitigating} showed that vanilla Transformers generally fail to outperform LSTMs on rainfall–runoff prediction \citep[][Table~1 therein]{liu2024jhydrol}.
+The original multi-basin LSTM and subsequent large-scale comparisons \citep{kratzert2019learning, feng2021mitigating} showed that vanilla Transformers generally failed to outperform LSTMs on rainfall–runoff prediction and modified transforms essentially tied LSTM \citep[][Table~1 therein]{liu2024jhydrol}.
 The LSTM NSE values reported here are very similar to those in the domain literature \citep{feng2021mitigating}.
-Broader evaluations likewise continue to rank LSTM-family models among the best-performing approaches \citep{lees2021benchmarking}, and even Google’s global flood-forecasting system adopts an encoder–decoder LSTM backbone \citep{nearing2024nature}.
+Google’s global flood-forecasting system adopts an encoder–decoder LSTM backbone \citep{nearing2024nature}.
+The gains demonstrated are also substantial: to provide some context, when LSTM raised NSE from 0.64 to 0.73 (without ensemble), it was considered a generational change in predictive performance \cite{Nearing2021, feng2021mitigating}, and no method other than ensembling more models cleanly surpassed default LSTM on the PUB test.